Khmelnytsky Uprising: Initial Cossack victories (April–May 1648)

+After the victory at Zhovti Vody, Khmelnytsky's vistorious Cossacks swiftly marched northwards, approaching the camp of both crown hetmans on the bank of Ros river near Korsun.
+On 25 May the troops of colonel Maksym Kryvonis, aided by Tatars of Tugay Bey, cut the ways of retreat for Polish forces.
+During an breakout attempt, the troops of the elder Potocki and Kalinowski were ambushed in a deep ravine on the road leading from Korsun to Bohuslav.
+Despite fighting bravely, both commanders were captured and imprisoned by the Tatars, and most of their soldiers perished.

-In addition to the loss of significant forces and military leadership, the Polish state also lost King Władysław IV Vasa, who died in 1648, leaving the Crown of Poland leaderless and in disarray at a time of rebellion.
+In addition to the loss of significant forces and military leadership, the Polish state also lost King Władysław IV Vasa, who died in 1648, a few days before the Battle of Korsun, leaving the Crown of Poland leaderless and in disarray at a time of rebellion.
 The szlachta was on the run from its peasants, their palaces and estates in flames.
 All the while, Khmelnytsky's army marched westward.

+First attempts at diplomacy (Summer 1648)

+Following the king's death, the real power over the Commonwealth became concentrated in the hands of chancellor Jerzy Ossoliński.
+At his initiative, in June a government delegation was sent to the rebels, headed by Orthodox nobleman Adam Kysil.
 Khmelnytsky stopped his forces at Bila Tserkva and issued a list of demands to the Polish Crown, including raising the number of Registered Cossacks, returning churches taken from the Orthodox faithful and paying the Cossacks for wages, which had been withheld for five years.

 News of the peasant uprisings now troubled a nobleman such as Khmelnytsky; however, after discussing information gathered across the country with his advisers, the Cossack leadership soon realized the potential for autonomy was there for the taking.
 Although Khmelnytsky's personal resentment of the szlachta and the magnates influenced his transformation into a revolutionary, it was his ambition to become the ruler of a Ruthenian nation that expanded the uprising from a simple rebellion into a national movement.
-Khmelnytsky had his forces join a peasant revolt at the Battle of Pyliavtsi, striking another terrible blow to weakened and depleted Polish forces.